Ashley Benson Is Over Photoshop and Playing ‘Pointless Fillers for Men’

 MORE: How Mandy Moore Keeps It Real in the Face of Instagram Trolls and Hollywood Pressures

-Another fault she’s seen in the entertainment industry is the lack of diverse roles for women.
+Another issue Benson takes with the entertainment industry is the lack of diverse roles for women.
 As someone who started acting when she was 5, Benson has seen a lot of scripts come by, though she’s still haunted by the same “pointless fillers for men.”

 “Women don’t really have a lot of good lead roles.
 There’s always some weird storyline with them,” Benson says.
 “Half of the movie roles they bring me, I don’t even want to play this person.
 I don’t want to play a role like this because it’s not uplifting.
 It’s not positive.
 They’re just pointless fillers for men.
 I hope that it’s not always about a guy and it can be about a woman, but I mean, we’ll see.”